javimoya/newops/README.md

 #### ⏩ how to bootstrap gcp+cluster+monitoring+logging+storage provisioner

-**(⚠️ I understand you can skip this section, this is only to bootstrap everything from scratch, fully scripted)**
+**(⚠️ I understand you can skip this section, this is only to bootstrap everything from scratch, fully scripted.
+All of this it's already provisioned if you connect to the kubeconfig file i shared with you by email)**

 Set the GCP Project Name to be created (e.g. newops99 -must be unique, non existing-):